 “It turns out backlinks…for the most part are still a really, really big win in terms of quality of search results.”

 Alright, so getting quality, relevant backlinks builds your SEO power.
 If you want to rank on a set of specific keywords, then your backlinks should be focused on the same goal.
-That’s where SpyFu’s Backlink Builder is different from anything else you’ve ever seen.
+That’s where SpyFu’s Backlink Builder is different from any other tool.
+It’s made for discovery.

 Its purpose is to find the most powerful backlinks that will help you rank on the keywords you target.
 Where other tools assign metrics and help you organize your links, SpyFu finds the best backlink opportunities you’re not getting.